NCarr2021/Credit_Risk_Analysis/README.md

 ## Summary

-Most of the models are preferred since the precision score for high-risk at 0.01.
+Most of the models are not preferred since the precision score for high-risk at 0.01.
 Models AdaBoost, Undersampling, SMOTE had the same accuracy score at 64%, Random slightly higher at 65% and OverSampling the lowest at 51%.
 It's possible to use the  Ensemble/Random Forest which was highest at 79% with recall/sensitivity at 71% for high-risk and 88% for low-risk.
 Precision for high-risk was 3% vs low-risk at 100%.
 Overall the models have low precision.